nalloway-slu/csci-1050-final-project/README.md

 passable.

 For details on the VN novel system itself, refer to the source code for documentation.
+**The intended output of the code** is a short linear-branching virtual novel (one ending, but multiple paths to get there) consisting of images and text, whose characters display to the screen one at a time.
+The program is controllable by either clicking on the canvas or by pressing the right arrow key, although the mouse is required for selecting dialogue options.

 ## Credits
 Images and dialogue are wholly my own, excepting the quotation "ever-living forces",